kghosh-me/GBN_Stakeholders/pages/PBN__StakeholderSubgroup_103.md

 ## NOA

+### Overview

+Contractors in green cities are driven by their needs, opportunities, and capabilities in their behaviors.
+Their automatic needs for a safe and healthy working environment and stable income motivate them to prioritize eco-friendly materials and technologies in green building projects.
+Reflective needs drive their environmental consciousness, leading them to align their personal values with their work.
+They are motivated to acquire skills and knowledge in sustainable construction, enhancing their reputation and market value.
+Contractors see opportunities in participating in green building projects, energy efficiency programs, and green infrastructure development, contributing to a more sustainable built environment.
+Collaboration and networking opportunities enable them to connect with like-minded professionals, share best practices, and collectively contribute to transforming cities.
+Their physical abilities in construction and technical skills, adaptability, collaboration, and construction management enable them to effectively implement sustainable design principles.
+Psychological abilities like environmental awareness, motivation, problem-solving, and continuous learning contribute to their commitment to green cities and sustainable neighborhoods.

 ### Needs

-nIn the context of green cities or green building neighborhoods, contractors have both automatic and reflective needs or motivations.
+In the context of green cities or green building neighborhoods, contractors have both automatic and reflective needs or motivations.

 1. Automatic needs: These are the basic, physiological needs that contractors may have in the context of green cities.
 These needs include the requirement for a safe and healthy working environment.
 Contractors may seek to work on projects that prioritize the use of eco-friendly materials and technologies, which can contribute to healthier indoor air quality, reduce exposure to toxins, and enhance overall well-being.
 Automatic needs also include the need for a stable income and job security.
 Contractors may be motivated to work on green building projects as they often offer long-term employment opportunities due to the increasing demand for sustainable construction.